 Danelectro D-7 Fab Fuzz

-We have another Danelectro fuzz box for you today.
-This time, it comes under the name of D-7 Fab Fuzz.
-This one is of the cheapest and most reliable fuzz pedals on the market, and it brings a completely different performance compared to the Cool Cat Fuzz V2 we mentioned earlier.
-D-7 Fab Fuzz is a lot more streamlined and conservative.
+Danelectro has quite a respectable track record when it comes to fuzz pedals.
+The D-7 Fab Fuzz is one is of the cheapest and most reliable fuzz pedals on the market, and it brings a completely different performance compared to many of the options in the Danelectro line.
+The D-7 Fab Fuzz has a streamlined and conservative tone that’s appealing to players in a range of genres.

 Much like the rest of Danelectro pedals, D-7 Fab Fuzz comes in that weird looking case.
 With that said, it’s still very durable in terms of build quality and materials used, so you don’t have to worry about it breaking on you.
 There are three knobs on it, one for volume, fuzz, and tone, which are oddly positioned on the back of the pedal.
 This model does not come with true bypass, which is admittedly one of its flaws.